 MATH 0314 - Pre-College Algebra Corequisite.
 This course emphasizes the knowledge and skills necessary to succeed in MATH 1314.
 A study of relations and functions, inequalities, algebraic expressions and equations (absolute value, polynomial, radical, rational), with a special emphasis on linear and quadratic expressions and equations.
+This course will not count toward a degree and is not intended for transfer.
 Three lecture hours each week.
-Required corequisite: MATH 1314.
+Corequisite: MATH 1314.